wechatShitProgram/gitea-related/Introduction.md

     * RubyGems

 ## Context
 Gitea is sponsored by INBlockchain, Equinix Metal, Two Sigma, SoEBeS, Allspice, Towhee, Hostea, and all of the backers on Open Collective.
+This project has been forked from Gogs since November of 2016, but a lot has changed.